-For those who wish to immerse themselves in the Russia of the Soviet era, The Sovietsky Historical Hotel is the place to stay.
-The hotel originates from 1952, when Stalin himself ordered a hotel to be added to the already existing restaurant ‘Yar’.
-At this time, the early 20th century facade was reconstructed in Soviet style.
+For those who wish to immerse themselves in the Soviet era, the Sovietsky Historical Hotel is the place to stay.
+The hotel originates from 1952, when Stalin himself ordered a hotel to be added to the existing restaurant Yar.
 The restaurant was then renamed after the Hotel Sovietsky and served as an important meeting point for governmental and diplomatic circles.
-A 1998 renovation of the structure leaves behind an eerie mixture of Soviet era propaganda and pre-revolutionary grandeur.
+A 1998 renovation of the structure leaves behind an eerie mixture of Soviet-era propaganda and pre-revolutionary grandeur.

-The Chenonceau Hotel emanates romance from its idyllic location in Patriarchy Ponds, Moscow.
-The public spaces of the hotel have been designed in the elaborate Baroque style with crystal chandeliers and gold ornamentation, while unique paintings and flowers adorn the hallways.
-The nine rooms of this boutique hotel are each given a distinct character, some with extravagant Rococo-esque furnishings and others with a more understated elegance.
-The most stunning feature of this hotel, however, is the exterior, which bears the splendor of a French country mansion.
+The Chenonceau Hotel emanates romance from its idyllic location near Patriarch Ponds.
+The public spaces of the hotel have been designed in the elaborate baroque style with crystal chandeliers and gold ornamentation, while paintings and flowers adorn the hallways.
+The nine rooms of this boutique hotel are each given a distinct character, some with extravagant rococo-esque furnishings and others with a more understated elegance.
+However the most stunning feature of this hotel is the exterior – which bears the splendour of a French country mansion.

-The architecture of the Hotel Garden Ring recalls the design of a traditional Moscow mansion, which reflects the character of the surrounding neighbourhood.
-This five star establishment is quaint and cosy, yet offers the elegant marble floors, charming chandeliers and spacious rooms of a larger hotel.
+Hotel Garden Ring recalls the design of a traditional Moscow mansion, which reflects the character of the surrounding neighbourhood.
+This five-star establishment is quaint and cosy, yet offers the elegant marble floors, charming chandeliers and spacious rooms of a larger hotel.
 A summer rooftop terrace allows guests to enjoy pleasant views out over the picturesque Moscow rooftops.
-Hotel Garden Ring is within a short distance from many of the primary historic sites in the city including the Red Square and the Kremlin, Bolshoi Theater and Botanic Garden, All-Russia Exhibition Center and the Olympic stadium.
+Hotel Garden Ring is within a short distance from the All-Russian Exhibition Centre and the Olympic stadium.